Shoulder to Shoulder

 Member at Large

-Miguel is the mayor of the municipality of San Marcos de La Sierra, Intibuca.
+Miguel was previously the mayor of the municipality of San Marcos de La Sierra, Intibuca.